Check out our article on best resume format for ATS reviews.

 - Greenhouse – used by Pinterest, Airbnb, WeWork, and more

-If you are currently applying to jobs, you will likely run into applicant tracking systems, especially if you are looking at larger companies.
-Knowing the best resume format for an ATS so you can pass through the system and onto a human recruiter will save you time and energy on your job search.
+If you are currently applying to jobs, you will likely run into applicant tracking systems.
+This is especially the case if you are looking at big tech companies.
+Therefore, if you know the best resume formats for ATS, you will be able to pass through the system more easily.
+Then, your application will be seen by a human recruiter, which should be better for your job search.

 Your resume must be formatted a specific way for an ATS to successfully parse the information.